keboola/connection-docs/components/extractors/database/postgresql/index.md

 There are several options for determining how publications are created.
-In general, **it is best to manually create publications for the tables that you want to capture**, before you set up the connector.
+In general, **it is best to manually create publications for the tables you want to capture** before setting up the connector.

 #### Manual publication creation

 This is the recommended approach.
-Set the connectors `Publication Auto Create Mode` to `disabled`.
+Set the connector's `Publication Auto Create Mode` to `disabled`.
 This way, the connector will not attempt to create a publication.
-A database administrator or the user configured to perform replications create the publication before running the connector.
+A database administrator or the user configured for replication should create the publication before running the connector.

-You can create a publication manually using the following SQL command for a specific table:
+You can create a publication manually for a specific table, use the following SQL command:

 ```sql
 CREATE PUBLICATION my_publication FOR TABLE my_table;
 ```
-Or create it for all tables in a schema:
+Or, to create a publication for all tables in a schema:

 ```sql
 CREATE PUBLICATION my_publication FOR ALL TABLES;